 Of 12 major companies we looked at, six relied on GreenPalm certificates to offset the bulk of their palm oil use in 2014, the latest year for which figures are available (see “2014 palm oil use”).

-Unilever, the name behind major household brands Continental and Dove, bought GreenPalm certificates to offset 91 percent of the palm oil it used in 2014.
+Unilever, the name behind major household brands Continental and Dove, bought GreenPalm certificates to offset 91% of the palm oil it used in 2014.

 A Unilever spokesperson said the company had committed to source sustainable supplies, and oil used in locally made food products was now from RSPO-segregated sources (oil traceable back to processing mills).
-Just eight percent of its total purchases were from segregated supply chains in 2014.
+Just 8% of its total purchases were from segregated supply chains in 2014.

 Greenpeace global forests solutions co-ordinator Grant Rosoman, who spends much of his time working on Indonesian issues, believes GreenPalm has given manufacturers an easy out while offering consumers no assurances about the palm oil in the products they buy.